Generic Name: bupivacaine hydrochloride

 Local anesthetics rapidly cross the placenta, and when used for epidural, caudal, or pudendal block anesthesia, can cause varying degrees of maternal, fetal and neonatal toxicity (see CLINICAL PHARMACOLOGY , Pharmacokinetics).
 The incidence and degree of toxicity depend upon the procedure performed, the type, and amount of drug used, and the technique of drug administration.
 Adverse reactions in the parturient, fetus, and neonate involve alterations of the central nervous system, peripheral vascular tone, and cardiac function.

 Maternal hypotension has resulted from regional anesthesia.
 Local anesthetics produce vasodilation by blocking sympathetic nerves.
 Elevating the patient’s legs and positioning her on her left side will help prevent decreases in blood pressure.
 The fetal heart rate also should be monitored continuously and electronic fetal monitoring is highly advisable.

-Spinal anesthesia may alter the forces of parturition through changes in uterine contractility or maternal expulsive efforts.
-Spinal anesthesia has also been reported to prolong the second stage of labor by removing the parturient’s reflex urge to bear down or by interfering with motor function.
+Epidural, caudal, or pudendal anesthesia may alter the forces of parturition through changes in uterine contractility or maternal expulsive efforts.
+Epidural anesthesia has been reported to prolong the second stage of labor by removing the parturient’s reflex urge to bear down or by interfering with motor function.
 The use of obstetrical anesthesia may increase the need for forceps assistance.